ThomasKrauss/Reconnect/README.md

 The dependency parser has a list of packages it should not care about and these are all internal LispWorks packages.
 While the parser should work fine in other implementations (unchecked claim again), it will include extraneous information depending on how your implementation deals with various macros (like defun, defmacro, etc).

+And they may be a lot of them which will result, in such a case, in really cluttered graphs.

-To ignore these superfluous information, just add the package names to ignore in my-lisp-parsing/0-parse-forms.lisp, in the default values of the :ignore-packages argument in functions parse-module-actions and filter-symbols.
-Otherwise the parser will capture a lot of actions and you will end with really cluttered graphs.
+To ignore these information, add the package names to ignore in *my-lisp-parsing/0-parse-forms.lisp*, in the default values of the *:ignore-packages* argument in functions *parse-module-actions* and *filter-symbols*.

 Also note I work with three screens.
 Opera is opened on the left, Chrome on the right, Firefox on the middle.
 It is still experimental and not knowing where I go from there, I just keep it simple.

-So to adapt to your own configuration, it is very easy.
-Take a look at the initialize-work-environment in overview/0-main.lisp.
+So it is very easy to adapt to your own configuration.

+Take a look at the *initialize-work-environment* in *overview/0-main.lisp*.
 Just setup where (and if) you want to open the dashboard view and the result view.
-For Firefox, as of now, I only have a bookmark to my code editor http://localhost:9999/code-editor/editor.
+For Firefox, as of now, I only have a bookmark to my code editor <a target="_blank" href="http://localhost:9999/code-editor/editor">http://localhost:9999/code-editor/editor</a>.

 If I use three different browsers, it's because on Windows they are a bit of pain to configure on the command line.
-I wanted only one of them and programmatically open several windows of it on the screen I wanted to the URL I wanted.
+I wanted only one of them and open several windows where I wanted.
 But browsers are a bit deaf to command line arguments on Windows (it seems better on Mac OS and Linux but please do check by yourself what is available).
 So, long story short, I instead installed three of them and rely on the last position occupied since they reopen there.

 More details
 ------------